Creation year

 • 1 km resolution data from the NIMROD system data describe rain-rate observations taken at Hameldon, Lancashire, by NIMROD, which is a very short range forecasting system used by the Met Office.
 1 km rain rate data are available from 2011 until present.
 Radar images from the C-band (5.3 cm wavelength) radar are received by the Nimrod system 5 minute intervals respectively.

-• Single-polar products from the Met Office's Cobbacombe Cross C-band rain radar, Devon, England.
-Data include reflectivity (from August 2009), Doppler (from June 2008), CPAPR (from March 2011) and augmented refractivity (from March 2011) products.
+• Single-polar products from the Met Office's Predannack C-band rain radar, Cornwall, England.
+Data include reflectivity and augmented refractivity products from March 2010 and March 2011 respectively.
 The radar is a C-band (5.3 cm wavelength) radar and data are received by the Nimrod system at 5 minute intervals.